Resources for Grade 9-12 Courses

 Originally there were separate CDs for Grades 9-10 and 11-12 in each language.
 These are still usable, although the new CD has an improved format for the overheads to make them easier to photocopy.

 At this time the Grade 9-10 and Grade 11-12 binders are out of print.
 The Grade 9-12 CD is in stock and available free of charge to Ontario secondary school teachers.
-Just contact us to order a copy.
+Please visit the Publications Ontario website to order a copy.

 Can I find the lessons online?